InnoFang/code-counter/README.md

 ### Specify an output path

-The output path is specified by `[-o --output]`.
-If you have specified it, the output information would not display on the console, as follows:
+The output path is specified by `[-o --output]`, if you have specified it, the output information would not display on the console, as follows:

 ```shell
 $ codecount ./code-counter -v -o ./result.txt